thorinouchi/anelastic_boussinesq_2D/README.md

 * anelastic2D.rb : anelastic version of the model It defines the class NumRu::Anelastic2D, which is defined by inheriting NumRu::Boussinesq2D
 * boussinesq2D_CBmodel.rb : the driver
+* fftw_ext.rb : extension of NumRu::FFTW3

+## Remark

+Initially, the comments in the source code is in Japanese, but it will be revised to English.
+Sorry about the inconvenience.